Babywoman

-Baby Woman (stylized as babywoman) is the debut studio album by English fashion model Naomi Campbell, released on 3 October 1994, by Epic Records.
-The album is her only full-length music release.
+Babywoman (stylised as babywoman) is the only studio album by English fashion model Naomi Campbell, released on 3 October 1994 by Epic Records.
 Campbell collaborated with a number of producers and songwriters, including Gavin Friday, Tim Simenon, Youth, Justin Strauss, Bruce Roberts and P.M.
 Dawn.
-Musically, Baby Woman is an R&B album that also fuses different genres, such as house, trip hop and country.
+Musically, Babywoman is an R&B album that additionally fuses different genres, such as house, trip hop and country.
+The album cover was photographed by Ellen von Unwerth.

-Upon its release, the album received generally mixed reviews from music critics and was a commercial failure in the United Kingdom, where it did not chart UK Albums Chart.
+Upon its release, the album received generally mixed reviews from music critics and was a commercial failure in the United Kingdom, where it did not chart.
 However, the album was a success in Japan and sold over one million copies worldwide.
 Two singles were released from the album: "Love & Tears", which reached number 40 on the UK Singles Chart, and "I Want to Live".

+Critical reception

+Alan Jones from Music Week wrote, "A more accomplished singer than anyone dared anticipate, Campbell has produced a bit of a curate's egg of a debut album, making an ill-advised stab at updating T Rex's 'Ride a White Swan', a too similar cover of Zoe's 'Sunshine on a Rainy Day' and an inspired rescue of an obscure Donna Summer ballad ('All Through the Night') alongside some pleasing, if vocally slight, pop/dance fare."
+Emma Forrest from NME said, "Naomi Campbell's debut singing effort is stubbornly not as bad as it should be.
+Her voice is an inoffensive, ineffectual whining alto, but that's not a problem."

 Track listing

 Singles

 "Love and Tears" is the only song from the album to have a video.
 The video was directed by Anton Corbijn.
 The single reached number 40 in the UK and the top 10 in Italy.